 Profit and loss (P&L) projections: A forecast of how much money a business expects to bring in by selling its products or services, and how much profit it expects to make from these sales.

-Purchase order: The official confirmation of an order by a buyer committing to pay the seller for the sale of a specific product or service in the future.
+Purchase order: The official confirmation of an order by a buyer who is committing to pay the seller for a specific product or service in the future.

 Raw materials: The materials a company uses to create a product.
 In a break-even analysis, the raw materials may refer to the cost of the raw materials that are needed to create a specific product.

 Retirement planning: A plan that outlines steps a business owner or employee can take to ensure their income is secure and sufficient after they stop working.

 Retained earnings: The amount of net income a corporation keeps to invest in future projects.
 A corporation may be able to distribute its income by issuing a dividend to shareholders rather than retaining its earnings.

 Return on investment (ROI): The percentage that a business gains or loses on an investment.
 The basic ROI formula is (Return/Cost) * 100 = ROI.

 Revenue: Revenue is the amount of money that a company earns during a specific period.
 It is the gross income/profit figure from which costs are subtracted to determine net income.
 You can calculate revenue by multiplying the price of goods or services by the amount or number of units sold.
 Revenue is also known as sales on an income statement.